 This is the time of year when time feels short.
 There is a lot of fun to be had –holiday parties, secret gift exchanges (and not-secret gift exchanges), favorite movies or productions to watch, and all the things to decorate!
 All this merriment often means I stay up later than I intended and struggle to get “up and at ‘em” the following morning.
 To make sure I get myself started on the right foot, I make a week’s worth of oatmeal in the crockpot and have a fast and filling breakfast waiting for me every morning.

-These oats are delicious and keep me satisfied until lunch.
+I make these oats year-round, especially for busy weeks.
+They are delicious and keep me satisfied until lunch.
 And with so many topping options, it’s easy to keep breakfast interesting.
 Only 5 minutes of prep on Sunday for fuel all week long!

 Slow Cooker Steel Cut Oatmeal

 This recipe is based off a 2015 recipe from the Fit Foodie Finds blog.